Video: Scrap.io - How to Start?

 Not everyone needs one.
 But if you sell anything to people who own, manage, or operate residential buildings?
 You absolutely do.

-And then there are marketing agencies running campaigns for real estate clients.
-Abode Worldwide partnered with PointCentral on a multifamily marketing campaign that reached 23.6 million readers online, boosted organic traffic by 39%, and grew their LinkedIn following by 24%.
+Real estate investors hunting off-market deals cold-email owners before properties ever hit the MLS.
+Same with insurance companies writing commercial property policies worth millions per account.
+And marketing agencies running campaigns for real estate clients: Abode Worldwide partnered with PointCentral on a multifamily campaign that reached 23.6 million readers online, lifted organic traffic 39%, and grew their LinkedIn following 24%.

-How to Get an Apartment Building Email List — 4 Methods Compared
+How to Get an Apartment Building Email List β 4 Methods Compared

 Four paths.
 Very different outcomes.